ksharindam/photoquick/README.md

 ### Build (Windows)
 Download Qt 4.8.7 and minGW32
 add Qt/4.8.7/bin directory and mingw32/bin directory in PATH environment variable.
-In qmageview/src directory open Command Line.
+In src directory open Command Line.
 Run command...
 `qmake`
 `make -j4`

-You can download the precompiled windows exe package in the [release page](https://github.com/ksharindam/qmageview/releases).
+You can download the precompiled windows exe package in the [release page](https://github.com/ksharindam/photoquick/releases).

 ### Usage
 To run this program...
-`qmageview`
+`photoquick`

 To open image.jpg with it...
-`qmageview image.jpg`
+`photoquick image.jpg`